Master of Science in Nursing, MSN

 For admission to any the graduate programs, applicants must:

-- Complete an application to the University for admission to College of Graduate Studies and to the MSN Program for degree student status.
-Applications should be made through College of Graduate Studies using the application in Apply Texas.
+- Complete an application to the University for admission to the MSN Program for degree student status using the application in Apply Texas.

 - Admission to the University does not constitute admission to the nursing program.

-- Provide evidence of a current valid unencumbered licensure as a registered nurse with authorization to practice in Texas.
+- Submit a copy of a valid, unencumbered Texas nursing license or Compact RN License with authorization to practice in Texas.

 - Have earned a satisfactory grade point average (4.0 scale): 3.00 GPA on the last 60 semester hours.
 Students with a GPA less than 3.00 may be considered for conditional admission with a waiver request.

 - Write an original essay describing professional goals associated with graduate nursing education specific to the chosen role specialization.
+(Only for Nurse educators and leadership in the nursing system MSN programs).
 Guidelines for this essay are available at https://gradschool.TAMU-CC.edu/forms/CONHSGraduateForm.php.

 - Provide a current resume that delineates an applicant’s professional contributions and work experiences and contains sufficient information to represent the applicant’s accomplishments in nursing.
 The resume should include information about an applicant’s professional activities outside the workplace.
+(Only for nurse practitioner MSN program).
 Guidelines are available at https://gradschool.TAMU-CC.edu/forms/CONHS_Graduate_Form.php.

 - Additional information will be required from applicants before full admission can be granted.
 Applicants must demonstrate compliance with Texas Administrative Code immunization for health professional student regulations, Texas Board of Nursing disclosure of criminal history or disciplinary action, and affiliated clinical agency requirements for access to clinical experiences.
 Details are outlined under the Program Requirements section below.